Zilliqa/dev-portal-old/docs/dev/dev-rentonzilliqa-contract.md

 ---

 In this section, we will go through the process of writing the Scilla Contract for RentOnZilliqa.
-We will deploy the contract using the [Scilla IDE](https://ide.zilliqa.com).
+The contract will be deployed using the [Scilla IDE](https://ide.zilliqa.com).

 ## Contract Planning